ordina-jworks/ordina-jworks.github.io/_posts/2018-01-02-Gauge-automated-testing.md

 Create a folder named `firefox` for example and add a file called `browser.properties`.
 In that file you add `browser = FIREFOX`.
 When you then run the tests with the `firefox` environment, it will use FireFox as a browser instead.
-(This only works if you have your project setup like in the example, the [Driver](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} and [DriverFactory](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} file are required here.)
+(This only works if you have your project setup like in the example, the [Driver](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} and [DriverFactory](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils/driver){:target="_blank"} files are required here.)

 # Reports
 To get a HTML report, the plugin has to be installed first: `gauge install html-report`.